 Related Articles

-The Presbyterian and Pentecostal traditions are two of the most important and influential branches of Protestant Christianity.
-While they agree on several important biblical doctrines, they have...
+Presbyterian and Pentecostal traditions are two of Protestant Christianity's most important and influential branches.
+While they agree on several essential biblical doctrines, they differ on certain...

 The Roman Catholic and Presbyterian branches of the Christian faith trace their origins to Jesus of Nazareth and his apostles, as well as their writings that comprise most of the New Testament.
 There...